 Hanbury buildings, together with Hanbury Place, were demolished in the 1950s [1].

-An index of the inhabitants of Hanbury Buildings (part of the national register of the population of the United Kingdom set-up at the outbreak of war in 1939) is located here: 1939 Register - Hanbury Buildings, Poplar.
+An index of the inhabitants of Hanbury Buildings (part of the national register of the population of the United Kingdom set-up at the outbreak of war in 1939) may be found at Ancestry, as may a list of electors living in Hanbury Buildings eligible to vote in either parliamentary or local elections from 1890 to 1939.

 An interesting tale of a courageous young woman, Elizabeth Clarke, from Hanbury Buildings is shown here: 'Brave Effort to Save Hanging Man' [4]